Children on Horses (1.15m)

 - Riders may only qualify one horse to compete in the Children on Horses classes at the Dublin Horse Show.
 Only the combination of horse and athlete qualified are eligible to compete at the Dublin Horse Show, a change of athlete will not be permitted.

-- Athletes must have attained Bar 2 of the SJI Mackey Five Bar Training System to be eligible compete in the 2017 Dublin Horse Show qualifiers and qualify for the Show.
+- Athletes must have attained Bar 2 of the SJI Mackey Five Bar Training System to be eligible to compete in the 2017 Dublin Horse Show qualifiers and must be signed off by a level 2 HSI accredited coach to be eligible to compete.

 - Only hind boots as per RDS rules may be worn at the Qualifiers and Final.